Whether you are looking to have a child in the near future, or you are already expecting, pregnancy and drug abuse just don’t mix.

 Along with your baby’s health during pregnancy, you want to ensure that you are taking care of yourself.
 Pregnancy takes a toll on your body and using drugs will only make it worse.
 Not to mention the fact that continued drug use can have long-term consequences.
 What will your child do if your drug use leaves you in serious medical trouble after they are born?
 Don’t you want to be there to watch them grow up?

-Pregnancy and addiction are a dangerous combination, so our Pennsylvania treatment center also helps women with their addiction struggles until their 7th month of pregnancy, but do not wait until then.
+Pregnancy and addiction are a dangerous combination, so our Pennsylvania rehab center also offers addiction treatment for pregnant women until their 7th month of pregnancy, but do not wait until then.
 Get help immediately; your child will thank you.

 At Clearbrook Treatment Centers, we know that addiction is a struggle and it certainly isn’t easy, but you need to take steps to get help immediately.
 Call us today at 888-280-4763 to give your child and yourself the best possible future.